 There are even websites online that will tell you the strength of your password.

 Encrypted browsers are harder to hack.
 An SSL is a Secure Socket Layer.
 It essentially means that the connection between the site and the browser is encrypted.
 This allows for more safe interactions on the website.

 With the SSL certificate, even your clientele or potential clientele will know that the site is more secure, and are more likely to want to conduct transactions or disclose information there.

 CDN or Content Delivery Network can both increase web performance and protect website users and owners from hackers.
 Utilizing CDN can allow website owners to control traffic spikes and some can even serve as a firewall against malicious online content that seeks to harm or manipulate your web content.

 Regardless of whether or not you are able to prevent against hackers, it is always valuable to consider the possibility that they may be able to break through anyway.
 In this situation, often times the site must be shut down.
 This means you can lose valuable data stored on the site.

 A great way to prepare for the worst is to store all of your data.
 Create backup files containing your important client information and website content, so that in the event of a breach in site security, you can simply work to take down the old site and erect a new one without losing what you’ve built.

-6. Check Website With Security Tools & Trusted Plug-ins
+Check Website Security with Tools & Trusted Plug-ins

 Secure hosting means that you can trust your transactions and data with a host that will typically be secured by virus protection, firewalls, and even spam filters.
 This host will utilize SSL security and DDos protection, meaning they are more apt to prevent against cyber attacks.